-isotope ratio of .5 or less (see Supplemental Table 2 for complete summary).
-From the identified proteins, we selected 6 proteins for further analysis: L-Ficolin, VCAM1, TIMP1, vWF, ICAM1, and CD97.
-These proteins were selected based on the observation of at least a 2-fold increase or decrease in the heavy-light isotope ratio, their involvement in relevant pathway networks, other information from the published literature indicating they may be involved in the pathogenesis of SOS, and the availability of a sandwich ELISA.
-In addition, 5 endothelial markers (ST2, ANG2, HA, thrombomodulin, and PAI-1) were measured based on previous demonstrations of their involvement in SOS [8,24,25] or in refractory GVHD [22,26].
+We first performed discovery proteomic analysis comparing plasma pooled from 20 patients with SOS to plasma pooled from 20 patients without SOS.
+The clinical characteristics of patients in this discovery cohort are provided in Table 1.
+Of 494 proteins identified and quantified, 151 proteins showed at least a 2-fold increase in the heavy/light isotope ratio, and 77 proteins showed a heavy-light isotope ratio of 0.5 or less (see Supplemental Table 2 for complete summary).
+From the identified proteins, we selected six proteins for further analysis: L-Ficolin, VCAM1, TIMP1, vWF, ICAM1, and CD97.
+These proteins were selected based on the observation of at least a 2-fold increase or decrease in the heavy/light isotope ratio, their involvement in relevant pathway networks and other information from the published literature indicating they may be involved in the pathogenesis of SOS, and the availability of a sandwich ELISA.
+In addition, five endothelial markers (ST2, ANG2, HA, thrombomodulin, and PAI-1) were measured based on previous demonstrations of their involvement in SOS [8, 24, 25] or in refractory GVHD [22, 26].

-Development of a Biomarker Panel for SOS Diagnosis
+Development of a biomarker panel for SOS diagnosis

-Using sequential ELISAs [20], levels of the 11 identified candidate biomarkers were measured in plasma from a training cohort of 45 patients: 32 SOS patients with active disease at onset (days +14 to +21 after HCT) and 13 time-matched controls.
-We used diagnosis samples from SOS + patients that were taken at the time of SOS onset, and we selected samples from SOS- patients so that both groups of samples were balanced according to time of acquisition.
+Using sequential ELISAs [20], levels of the 11 identified candidate biomarkers were measured in plasma from a training cohort of 45 patients: 32 SOS patients with active disease at onset (days +14 to +21 post-HCT) and 13 time-matched controls.
+We used diagnosis samples from SOS+ patients that were taken at the time of SOS onset, and we selected samples from SOS- patients so that both groups of samples were balanced according to time of acquisition.
 The clinical characteristics of patients in this training cohort are described in Table 1.
-The SOS- and SOS + groups were balanced for age, primary disease, donor type (related versus unrelated), donor match, and intensity of the conditioning regimen (all full intensity with most receiving 16 mg/kg busulfan for 4 days or total body irradiation).
+The SOS- and SOS+ groups were balanced for age, primary disease, donor type (related versus unrelated), donor match, and intensity of the conditioning regimen [all full intensity with most receiving 16 mg/kg busulfan for 4 days or total body irradiation (TBI)].
 More than 90% of patients received GVHD prophylaxis of methotrexate and tacrolimus (or cyclosporine) of standard duration.
-We tested the value of these proteins as diagnostic biomarkers of SOS using unpaired t-tests and by calculating the AUCs of the ROCs, which represent the false positive and true positive rates for every possible level of a marker.
-Among the 11 proteins tested, 8 were found to be diagnostic biomarkers of SOS with P values ranging from <.001 to .04 and with AUCs between .91 and .70 (Figure 1).
-The composite ROC of the 5 best diagnostic markers (ST2, ANG2, L-Ficolin, HA, and VCAM1) had an AUC of .98 in this selected case/control training cohort (Supplemental Figure 1).
+We tested the value of these proteins as diagnostic biomarkers of SOS using unpaired t tests and by calculating the AUCs of the ROCs, which represent the false positive and true positive rates for every possible level of a marker.
+Among the 11 proteins tested, 8 were found to be diagnostic biomarkers of SOS with p-values ranging from <0.001 to 0.04 and with AUCs between 0.91 and 0.70 (Figure 1).
+The composite ROC of the five best diagnostic markers (ST2, ANG2, L-Ficolin, HA, and VCAM1) had an AUC of 0.98 in this selected case/control training cohort (Supplemental Figure 1).
 Addition of TIMP1, thrombomodulin, and ICAM1 to the biomarker panel did not improve this AUC value (data not shown).
-Because ST2
+Because ST2 has been shown to correlate with the development of acute GVHD [22], we evaluated its prognostic value in the training and independent cohorts.
+In these two cohorts, approximately 45% of SOS patients later developed GVHD (median number of days to onset of 33 and 21 vs. 11 and 9 for SOS in the training and independent cohorts, respectively).
+ST2 plasma concentrations at day 14 post-HCT (when almost all SOS patients have already developed clinical signs of SOS) did not differ between the SOS+GVHD- and SOS+GVHD+ groups, meaning that for SOS cases, ST2 is a diagnostic marker of SOS and this is more important than its prognostic value for future GVHD.